analysis-tools-dev/static-analysis/README.md

 * [Refactoring Essentials](http://vsrefactoringessentials.com/) - The free Visual Studio 2015 extension for C# and VB.NET refactorings, including code best practice analyzers.
 * [ReSharper](https://www.jetbrains.com/resharper/) :copyright: - Extends Visual Studio with on-the-fly code inspections for C#, VB.NET, ASP.NET, JavaScript, TypeScript and other technologies.
 * [Roslyn Security Guard](https://dotnet-security-guard.github.io/) - Project that focus on the identification of potential vulnerabilities such as SQL injection, cross-site scripting (XSS), CSRF, cryptography weaknesses, hardcoded passwords and many more.
+* [Roslynator](https://github.com/JosefPihrt/Roslynator/) - A collection of 190+ analyzers and 190+ refactorings for C#, powered by Roslyn.
 * [SonarLint for Visual Studio](https://vs.sonarlint.org/) - SonarLint is an extension for Visual Studio 2015 and 2017 that provides on-the-fly feedback to developers on new bugs and quality issues injected into .NET code.
 * [VSDiagnostics](https://github.com/Vannevelj/VSDiagnostics) - A collection of static analyzers based on Roslyn that integrate with VS.
 * [Wintellect.Analyzers](https://github.com/Wintellect/Wintellect.Analyzers) - .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.